 Sponsored by ABC-CLIO, the grants recognize excellence in manuscripts addressing a persistent and recurring challenge in the field of school librarianship.
 Each grant consists of a $350 award and the opportunity to present the paper at the 2021 AASL National Conference.

 - Roald Dahl’s Miss Honey Social Justice Award

 Awarded to: Cassy Lee, Alice Woodman-Russell, and Jack Crow, Chinese American International School, San Francisco, CA

 Sponsored by Penguin Random House, the award recognizes and encourages collaboration and partnerships between school librarians and teachers in teaching social justice through joint planning of a program, unit or event in support of social justice using school library resources.
 The award includes $2,000 to the librarian, up to $1,000 in reimbursement towards travel and housing to attend the AASL awards presentation at the ALA Annual Conference, and a $5,000 book donation by Penguin Random House.

 - The Ruth Toor Grant for Strong Public School Libraries

 Awarded to: Kristen Anderson, Kingsley Elementary School, Evanston, IL

 Sponsored by Jay Toor, the award provides funding support on a competitive basis to public school libraries for the creation and implementation of a local public awareness/marketing campaign that promotes and positions their school library as a necessary resource in the community.
 The grant includes $3,000 to create and implement a project, and $2,000 for both the school librarian and school official to attend the AASL national conference or the ALA Annual Conference.

-The recipients of the new AASL Past-Presidents Planning Grant for National School Library Standards will be announced in the coming weeks.
+The recipient of the National School Library Award will be announced in the fall of 2020.
 Stay tuned to the KQ website for the announcement.